 - Meaning and purpose-which come from being stretched in what we do (create) and think

-The extent to how important each of these emotional needs are will depend on the individual, and usually changes during different periods in their life.
-Typically we will search, without a conscious awareness, to have our most important needs met in whatever way we can, which can lead to unhealthy choices, both on an emotional and physical level.
+The extent of how important each of these emotional needs are will depend on the individual, and usually changes during different periods in a persons life.
+Typically we will search, often without a conscious awareness, to have our most important needs met in whatever way we can, which can lead to unhealthy choices, both on an emotional and physical level.
 So recognising which needs are particularly important to us and how we have these met in our lives is a valuable asset to managing our health and well being.

 Ultimately if all or most of your emotional needs are being met in a healthy way, you are far better equipped to manage stress and anxiety.
 You can read more in my article about Emotional Human Needs.